EricklLuan/a-simple-draw-app/README.md

 In the project directory run in the terminal `npm install` or `npm i` to install the dependencies of the project.
 After install all dependencies run `npm start` to start the project.

+## Site

+If you want only to see the project, access the site for this link: [a-simple-draw-app site](https://a-simple-draw-app.web.app/).